 The complexity of a process often becomes evident during this phase, sometimes in the form of a crisis.
 Crisis symptoms may include criticism from external parties, stakeholders voicing new, previously unspoken interests, negative press, counter initiatives, endless non-productive discussions, or a group of actors threatening to back out of the dialogue process.
 Political interests can often hold up an initiative’s development or complicate consensus-building.
 The more stability and trusting relationships have been created in Phase 1 and 2, the better such phases of instability can be overcome.

 - Sharing/publishing successful milestones

 - Stakeholder communication monitoring system in place

-This phase is optional – It is common for many stakeholder dialogues to end after the successful completion of phase three.
-However, some stakeholder communication initiatives do move on to get set up as “sustainable structures”.
+It is common for many stakeholder dialogues to end after the successful completion of phase three.
+However, some stakeholder communication initiatives do move on to get set up as “sustainable structures” as this fourth phase.
 This can take many forms including replication of programs at other locations or across multiple projects or formalizing the stakeholder dialogue process within the organization.

 - Ongoing stakeholder participation

 - Leveraging the dialogue experience and using it to inform other processes or projects

 Learn how our stakeholder management software can help your organization effectively connect and communicate with important audiences across the communities in which you operate.
 Request a StakeTracker Demo.